Integral Artin motives II: Perverse motives and Artin Vanishing Theorem: Rational coefficients

 Finally, the same method as in the third step of our lemma shows that where $P_\Lambda$ is the étale sheaf of $\kappa_{\et}$ which corresponds through Galois-Grothendieck theory to the kernel $P_\Lambda'$ of the map

 of $\Gamma$-modules.
 Therefore, the $\Gamma$-module $P_\Lambda'$ vanishes which finishes the proof. \end{proof}

-\begin{remark} Let $k$ be a sub-field of $\C$, let $S$ be a $k$-scheme of finite type, let $f\colon X\rar S$ be a quasi-finite affine morphism and let $K$ be a number field.
-By using the Betti realization instead of the $v$-adic realization and by adapting the proof of to the setting of Mixed Hodge Modules or Nori motives, it should be possible to prove that the functor is perverse homotopy t-exact. \end{remark}
+\begin{remark} Let $k$ be a field characteristic $0$, let $S$ be a $k$-scheme of finite type, let $f\colon X\rar S$ be a quasi-finite affine morphism.
+By using the Betti realization instead of the $\ell$-adic realization and by adapting the proof of \Cref{Ass_b} to the setting of Nori motives (the proof also works with mixed Hodge modules), it is possible to prove that the functor is perverse homotopy t-exact (this is \cite[5.3.5]{IN}). \end{remark}

-We can now prove the main result of this section. \begin{theorem} Let $S$ be an excellent scheme, let $f\colon X\rar S$ be a quasi-finite morphism of schemes and let $R$ be a regular good ring.
-Assume that $X$ is nil-regular and that we are in one of the following cases \begin{enumerate}[label=(\alph*)] \item We have $\dim(S)\leqslant 2.$ \item There is a prime number $p$ such that the scheme $S$ is of finite type over $\mb{F}_p$. \end{enumerate}

-Then, the functor is $t_{hp}$-exact. \end{theorem} \begin{proof} \Cref{AM.t-adj} implies that the functor $f_!$ is right $t_{hp}$-exact.
-Hence, it suffices to show that it is left $t_{hp}$-exact.